scottrogowski/mongita/README.md

 - [find_one_and_...](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#pymongo.collection.Collection.find_one_and_replace) methods.
 - [Aggregation pipelines](https://docs.mongodb.com/manual/reference/command/aggregate/).
 - More [cursor methods](https://pymongo.readthedocs.io/en/stable/api/pymongo/cursor.html).
 Currently only sort, next, and limit are implemented.

+You are welcome to email me at scottmrogowski@gmail.com if you are interested.

 ### License